phytec/partup/doc/layout-config-reference.rst

 The section ``raw`` contains a sequence of mappings describing data that is written outside of partitions.
 Each entry may contain the following options:

+Since :ref:`release-2.1.0`, the written output is also being verified by checking against the input's SHA256 sum, including any given offsets.

 ``input-offset`` (integer/string)
    Offset of the input data to be written.